djeada/Linux-Notes/notes/files_and_dirs.md

 5. Using <code>cp</code>, copy the contents of the temp directory to your home directory.

 6. Using <code>mkdir</code>, create a temp directory in your home directory.
 Create three text files in the newly created temp dir using the <code>echo</code> command and redirecting some text to each of the created files.
 Using <code>mv</code>, move the temp directory to a new location.

+7. Try your hand at globbing:

+- Show all files in the current directory with filenames of precisely five characters.
+- List all files that do not begin with the letter b.
+- List all files that begin with abc and end with a number.